MatherTGL/BlumProject/README.md

 ## Features
 - **Telegram Integration**: Seamlessly interacts with Telegram for user input and notifications.
-- **Unique Gameplay Mechanics**: Expanding upon the ideas of Blum with custom enhancements.
+- **Game Progression and Balance**: Implements a robust gameplay loop with dynamic difficulty scaling.
-- **Scalable Architecture**: Designed for efficient deployment and future updates.
+- **Data Management**: Utilizes JSON serialization for efficient data handling and player progress tracking.
+- **UI and Interactivity**: Provides interactive elements for player feedback, optimized for Telegram bot interaction.

 ## Current Status
-This project is actively under development.
-Here’s what’s been implemented so far:
-- Basic gameplay loop.
-- User registration and progress saving.
-- Initial Telegram bot setup.

-### Roadmap
-- Add advanced mechanics for player interaction.
-- Improve UI/UX for better player experience.
-- Optimize server-client communication.
+The project is nearly complete, with the core mechanics and features fully implemented.
+All essential functionalities are operational.
+The final task is refining the design and user interface for a polished player experience.

 ## Tech Stack
 - **Game Engine**: Unity (2022.3)